ridgehkr/yabp/README.md

 *Open the index file to view an example of all components in action.*

-* Initiated Middleman project complete with a basic layout in HAML and a config file with suggested settings.
+* Middleman project template complete with a basic layout in HAML and a config file with suggested settings.
 * HTML5
   * all template elements have been laid out to be friendly to responsive styles
-  * loosely based on the HTML5 Boilerplate
+  * inspired in part by the HTML5 Boilerplate
+  * IE version classes on the ```body``` element which allows the _X-UA-Compatible_ ```meta``` tag to turn off Compatibility Mode
+* JavaScript via CoffeeScript
   * script loading via a customized build of Modernizr with mq(), load(), the canvas element test, and html5shiv and printshiv.
 Feel free to replace it with your own build, but keep in mind that js/loader.js.coffee may need to be changed to match.
-  * all scripts written with CoffeeScript
   * loading global JS through Modernizr's load() function (an alias of yepnope's load())
-  * testing for CSS3 support and loading JavaScripts to compensate on failure
+  * testing for feature support and loading appropriate polyfills on failure
   * loading jQuery with a fallback to local
-* SASS w/ Compass
+* CSS via SASS w/ Compass
   * all styles are minimalistic, responsive, and never nested beyond 2 SASS levels.
   * utilizing the SMACSS approach to CSS organization and selectors
   * all elements use the border-box box-sizing style
-  * a few generic column layouts between two and five columns wide which resize and realign responsively
+  * a generic column layout of two columns which resize and reposition responsively.
+Built to be easily modified or expanded to accomodate different column layouts
-* humans.txt and robots.txt
+* starter humans.txt and robots.txt files

 Getting Started
 ----